-6.2 Security Aspects
+6.2 Security aspects

 Baseband authentication and encryption is optional for both the Hands-Free unit and the Audio Gateway.
 If both devices support authentication and encryption, the application on either device may require its use.
-However, if Secure Connections is supported by both devices, its use is mandated by the Bluetooth Core 4.1 Specification (or later).

 A Hands-Free unit may be able to use the services of the Audio Gateway without the creation of a secure connection.
 It is implementation specific whether the Hands-Free unit provides or supports security enforcement for the user.